MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-create-jobs.md

 3. Select a job task for which the **Job Task Type** field contains **Posting**, and then choose the **Job Planning Lines** action.
 4. On the **Job Planning Lines** page, on a new line, fill in the fields as necessary.
 5. Repeat steps 3 and 4 for all planning lines that you need for the job task.

-## <a name="create-inventory-and-warehouse-pick-documents-for-a-job"></a>Create inventory and warehouse pick documents for a job
-To create inventory and warehouse pick documents for jobs, your administrator must enable **Feature Update: Enable inventory and warehouse pick from Jobs** on the **Feature Management** page.

-The feature adds the **Create Inventory Pick** and **Create Warehouse Pick** actions to the **Job Card**.
-To create or register a pick document, use the **Put-away/Pick Lines/Movement Lines** or **Registered Pick Lines** actions.

-You can use the actions under the following conditions:
-* The **Status** of the job is **Open**.
-* The **Line Type** of the job planning line is **Budget** or **Both Budget and Billable**.
-* The **Type** of the job planning line is **Item**.
-* **Require Pick** is enabled for the related location.
-* **Directed Pick and Put-away** is disabled.

-> [!NOTE]
-> Although the setting is called **Require Pick**, you can still post consumption directly from the job journal line for the location.
-If your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** page to organise and print the picking information.
-You also use the page to enter and post the result of the pick, which in turn posts the consumption of the items.
->
-> If your location is set up to require both pick and shipment processing, meaning that you have chosen both the **Require Pick** and **Require Shipment** fields on the **Location Card** page, use the **Warehouse Pick** page to handle the pick.
-Warehouse picks are similar to inventory picks.
-The difference is that rather than posting the picking information you register the pick.
-This registration doesn't post consumption, it just makes the items available for posting.
-As a warehouse manager, you can use a pick worksheet to organise pick information before creating the individual warehouse pick instructions

 ## <a name="see-also"></a>See Also